 Monday Tuesday Wednesday Thursday Friday

 Spellings are set (set every 3 weeks) Homework is set (on Google Classrooms).
 Alternating maths and literacy with topic work some weeks.

-Homework is due in.
-Weekly spelling test
+Homework is due Weekly spelling test

+in.

-Reading - please ensure your child reads at least 4 times a week at home (and that you sign their reading record if they are on a coloured book band).
+Reading - please ensure your child reads at least 4 times a week at home and that you sign their reading record.

-Times Tables - Please practice times tables ready for a regular times table test as there will be a statutory test in the summer term.
+Times Tables - Please practice times tables ready for a regular times table test as there will be a statutory test in the Summer term.
 Helpful websites can be found at the end of this document and on your child's Google Classroom page.

-Spellings Pupils will receive a 3-week blocks of spellings to learn.
+Spellings They will receive a 3-week blocks of spellings to learn.
 These will be given out every third Monday via Google Classroom and the children will be tested on a Friday each week.
 These spellings are from the Spelling Shed Scheme and can be accessed through Spelling Shed.

-Learning at Leechpool Valuing All Learners Equally
+1. Learning at Leechpool a) Valuing All Learners Equally